 You should also consider:

 - What information do you want to display about each member?
-Write a list of the data you want to display in the WordPress member directory plugin.
+Write a list of the data you want to display using Posts Table Pro, the best WordPress member directory plugin.
 This can include various text fields (name, description, experience, etc.), one or more images, icons (e.g. linking to their social media profiles), etc. Basically, anything you like.
 You'll use this later in the tutorial when you create the custom fields for your WordPress directory of members with member profiles.

 - How will you structure your WordPress directory of members?
 As well as the unique data about each member such as their name and email, you'll probably want to categorize your directory of members.
 Write a list of the different ways you want users to be able to sort and filter the member directory.